 The mouth of mosquito larva, for example, has horny jaws and two small ciliated appendages or mouth brushes.
 These are used to create a current of water.
-The small colloidal particles or planktons, small plants and animals are filtered from water and ingested into the mouth as food.
+The small colloidal particles or plankton, small plants and animals are filtered from water and ingested into the mouth as food. fluid feeding

 Animals which feed on any fluid materials are classified as fluid feeders.
-These are two major groups of fluid feeders.
+These are two major groups of fluid feeders in relation to the digestive system.
 These are:

 i.
-Wallowers: these organisms rest within or wallow in their food, e.g. the tapeworm in intestine of man.
-The tapeworm lives within the digested food of its host and absorb already digested food of the host.
+Wallowers: these organisms rest within or wallow in their food, e.g. the tapeworm in the intestine of man.
+The tapeworm lives within the digested food of its host and absorbs the already digested food of the host.

 ii.
 Suckers: suckers are organisms, mainly insects, which feed by sucking fluid from plants and animals.
-Examples of suckers are bug, mosquito, butterfly, aphid, tse-tse fly and housefly.
-The fluid feeding mechanism of mosquito, housefly and butterfly has been discussed earlier. saprophytic feeding
+Examples of suckers are bugs, mosquitoes, butterflies, aphids, tsetse fly and houseflies.
+The fluid-feeding mechanism of mosquitoes, houseflies and butterflies has been discussed earlier. saprophytic feeding

 i.
 They have hyphae instead of roots through which they pour out enzymes for digestion.